 The prompt uses the word "elaborate."
 Be careful how you interpret this word.
 You want to do more than describe the activity.
 You should analyze the activity.
 Why is it important to you?
 For example, if you worked on a political campaign, you shouldn't simply describe what your duties were.
 You should explain why you believed in the campaign.
 Discuss how the political views of the candidate intersected with your own beliefs and values.
 The true purpose of the Short Answer isn't for the admissions officers to learn more about the activity; it's for them to learn more about you.
 As an example, Christie's short answer does a great job showing why running is important to her.

 3. Be Precise and Detailed

 Whatever activity you chose to elaborate upon, make sure you present it with precise details.
 If you describe your activity with vague language and generic details, you will fail to capture why you are passionate about the activity.
 Don't simply say you like an activity because it is "fun."
 Ask yourself why it is fun--do you like the teamwork, the intellectual challenge, the travel, the feeling of physical exhaustion?

 4. Make Every Word Count

-1,000 characters isn't a lot -- perhaps 180 words.
-You want to choose every word carefully.
+The length limit may vary from one school to the next, but 150 words is common.
+This isn't a lot of space, so you want to choose every word carefully.
 The short answer needs to be concise and substantive.
 You have no space for wordiness, repetition, digression, vague language or flowery language.
 You should also use most of the space you are given.
 An 80 word response is failing to take full advantage of this opportunity to tell the admissions folks about one of your passions.
-To get the most out of your 1,000 characters, check out this article on essay style tips.
+To get the most out of your 150 words, check out this article on essay style tips.
 Also check out Gwen's short answer for an example of a response that is plagued by repetition and vague language.